 With implementation of the new draconian Security Law, the Communist Party of China (CCP) is putting Hong Kong’s hard-earned status as a global business hub at risk.
 Immediately, there are crackdowns, arrests and overt use of force at intimidation.
-With these incidents still fresh in the world’s consciousness, at the recent United Nations General Assembly, Xi Jinping, general secretary of the CCP, blatantly lied that Beijing is for peace and democracy.
+With these incidents still fresh in the world’s consciousness, at the recent United Nations General Assembly, Xi Jinping, general secretary of the CCP, claimed that Beijing is for peace and democracy.
 It is time the world recognizes the CCP for what it really is: a brutal, authoritarian and hypocritical communist regime bends on disrupting the established world order for its own political gains.
 By Lee Kok Leong, executive editor, Maritime Fairtrade

 The watershed Security Law, passed in Jun, seriously undermined the territory’s status as a global trading and financial hub, as it results in social and political instability.
 Moreover, it is in contravention of the 1984 Sino-British legal agreement that guarantees Hong Kong’s autonomy until 2047.
 So, by passing the law, General Secretary Xi is effectively telling the whole world he is prepared to do whatever it takes, however illegal and irrational, just to retain his grip on power.